vuejs/v2.vuejs.org/src/v2/api/index.md

   })
   ```

   > New in 2.1.0+: returns a Promise if no callback is provided and Promise is supported in the execution environment.
+Please note that Vue does not come with a Promise polyfill, so if you target browsers that don't support Promises natively (looking at you, IE), you will have to provide a polyfill yourself.

 - **See also:** [Async Update Queue](../guide/reactivity.html#Async-Update-Queue)